IMIS

 Also appears in:

 Green, J.A.; Paramor, O.A.L.; Robinson, L.A.; Spencer, M.; Watts, P.C.; Frid, C.L.J.
 (Ed.)
 (2011).
-Marine Biology in Time and Space.
-Proceedings of the 44th European Marine Biology Symposium, 7-11 September 2009, Liverpool, UK.
-Marine Ecology (Berlin), 32(S1).
-Wiley: London. vii, 134 pp., more
+Marine biology in time and space: Proceedings of the 44th European Marine Biology Symposium, 7-11 September 2009, Liverpool, UK.
+European Marine Biology Symposia, 44.
+Marine Ecology (Berlin), 32(Suppl.
+1). vii, 134 pp., more

 Peer reviewed article